01binary/zeroweb/src/articles/kalman-filter.md

 ] = covar(ss, noiseVariance)
 ```

-Finally, you could simulate your system model using the same data set used to identify the system, and calculate the difference between the original measurements and the system model at each iteration.
+Finally, you could [simulate](#system-simulation) your system model with the same data used to identify it, and calculate the difference between the original measurements and the system model at each iteration.

 Since the system model includes a *measurement* matrix which maps system state to system output, you could multiply the difference between the original measurement and the model prediction by the inverse of this matrix to calculate the noise affecting each state variable at each iteration.

-With these results recorded in a separate vector for each state variable, you could then use the `cov` function in Matlab to generate a noise or disturbance matrix.
+With these results recorded in a separate vector for each state variable, you could then use `cov` to generate a noise or disturbance matrix.

-We will go over how to simulate a continuous discrete systems in the simulation section.

 ## covariance transition